 Connecting People for Fun and Profit with Minimal Effort

-In my last post I focused on influencers, who they are and how they get there.
+In the past I already focused on influencers: who they are and how they get there.
 At the end I concluded that most of us are not influencers by design.

 Not everybody can become a president.
 That’s perfectly OK, especially as there is a more viable and rewarding alternative to becoming an influencer, being a connector.